 Amy B. Dickson, Psy.D.
 (1998, Clinical Psychology, Nova Southeastern University; 1998-1999, Postdoctoral Fellow in Infant Mental Health and Trauma work, Louisiana State University Health Sciences Center): Dr. Dickson is an Assistant Professor of Clinical Psychology at LSUHSC and is the Psychology Section Deputy Chief and the Child Coordinator of the Psychology Internship Training Program.
-She co-directs the Harris Infant Mental Health training with Dr. Joy Osofsky, is a Child-Parent Psychotherapy trainer, and is the Director of the Orleans Parish Infant Team which treats children ages 0-5 years in the foster care system.
-She is part of a Safe Baby Court and trains around the country on infant mental health and court team work.
-Dr. Dickson consults to local child protection agencies, and sees clients at the Behavioral Sciences Center and at a federally qualified health clinic (NOELA).
+She co-directs the Harris Infant Mental Health training with Dr. Joy Osofsky and Dr. Kristin Callahan, is a Child-Parent Psychotherapy trainer, and is the Director of the Orleans Parish Infant Team as well as on the Northshore, which treats children ages 0-5 years in the foster care system.
+She is part of a Baby Court and trains around the country on infant mental health and court team work.
+Dr. Dickson consults to local child protection agencies, and sees clients at the Behavioral Sciences Center.
 Dr. Dickson specializes in trauma.

 Michelle B. Moore, Psy.D.
 (2009, Clinical Psychology, Pace University; 2009 Post-Doctoral Clinical Psychology Fellow, Louisiana State University Health Sciences Center Department of Psychiatry): Dr. Moore is currently a Clinical Assistant Professor of Psychiatry at LSUHSC and serves as Training Director of the Psychology Internship Program.
 She specializes in complex trauma, infant mental health and school based populations.
 Dr. Moore received her master’s degree in School Psychology and her doctoral degree in Clinical Psychology from Pace University in New York, NY.
 She provides outpatient services at the LSU Behavioral Sciences Center and oversees psychology trainees at the Algiers Behavioral Health Center.
 She also provides consultation and evaluation services to charter schools in the New Orleans area.
 Her interests include the psychological effects of complex trauma on children, adults and families in both outpatient and school settings.
 In addition to her clinical role, Dr. Moore serves as a Co-Director for the Human Behavior and Development Course taught to 1st year medical students.
 Dr. Moore has served on the Louisiana Psychological Association Executive Council, is active in various divisions of APA as well as committees in the School of Medicine at LSUHSC.